Jun 9th 2024

 • Call the next middleware in the stack

-we also handle error in express using middleware.
+We also handle error in Express using middleware.

-let's learn all this by creating a simple express app.
+Let's learn all this by creating a simple Express app.

-Create a simple express app
+Create a simple Express app

 First, we need to create a new directory and initialize a new node project.

-1mkdir express-error-handling
+1mkdir Express-error-handling

-2cd express-error-handling
+2cd Express-error-handling

 3

-4# generates package.json with default settings
+4# generates package.json with default settings ( -y flag - yes to all questions)

 5npm init -y

-Now we need to install express and typescript.
+Now we need to install Express and typescript.

 1# install dependencies

-2npm i express typescript ts-node
+2npm i Express typescript ts-node

 3

-4# install types for express as dev dependency
+4# install types for Express as dev dependency

-5npm i -D @types/express @types/node
+5npm i -D @types/Express @types/node

-file.
+We are not going to explore more about configuring TypeScript and we are not going to create a tsconfig.json file.
 We are going to use ts-node to run our typescript code. next let's create a new file called

 index.ts